10 Facts About Football In The Second World War

 In all three services, football was encouraged as a way to keep troops fit, active and entertained.

-Over half of Britain's army - 1.5 million troops - spent most of the war in Britain.
+Over half of Britain's army - 1.5 million troops - spent most of the Second World War in Britain.
 Watching and playing sport was critical in keeping these troops occupied and entertained.
 Football matches also raised money for service charities.
 In May 1943, a match at Chelsea, attended by a crowd of 55,000, raised £8,000 for the Navy Welfare League.

 At a match on Easter Saturday 1939, Bolton Wanderers captain Harry Goslin made a speech urging spectators to join up.
 The following Monday he and the entire first team joined the 53rd Field Regiment, Royal Artillery.
 Players from a number of other clubs also joined up together, including Liverpool FC, whose players formed a club section in the Kings Regiment.
 Harry Goslin was killed while serving in Italy in December 1944.